ftsrg/theta/subprojects/xsts/README.md

 `var <name> : <type>`

-Variables can have initial values assigned to them the following way:
+Variables can also have initial values assigned to them, these values will be used to construct the formula that describes the initial states of the system.
+Assigning initial values is optional, but please note that for accurate model checking results all initial states described by the formula must be valid states of the system.
+Initial values can be assigned during variable declaration the following way:

 `var <name> : <type> = <value> `